When can we enrol our children at Mission Heights Primary School?

 No. Only those students who live in the Junior College’s home zone are entitled to enrol at Mission Heights Junior College in accordance to their enrolment policy for the current year .
 Please contact the Junior College reception for the most current information regarding their enrolment policy.

-Where can we order the school uniform for next year?
+Where can we order the school uniform?

 The uniform supplier is John Russell Schoolwear in Howick.
 They will take your orders for all uniform requirements.

 Will the Year 1 and Year 2 students require a PE uniform?

 Yes, all students from Year 1 to 6 require a PE uniform.
 Year 4 to 6 students are encouraged to have two sets of PE uniforms as these are used daily for PE and sports programmes.

 Why is the school called Mission Heights Primary ?